 Before visiting Myanmar

 Nowdays things are easier to visit Myanmar.
-You can get your visa online.
+You can get your evisa for Myanmar online.
 Make sure that your passport validity must have at least (6) months.
 You will be allowed to visit Myanmar with a 28 day-visa in a single entry.

 How to get there?